-Our stand-alone hardware product will be bundled with the Project Freightautomatic BOL, ppacking sslip and delivery receipt generation engine.
-This product will be for the shipper not in need of our driver population but in true need of knowing the location and condition of their shipment or product.
-The shipper will have the ability to enter the shipment’s specifications into a modified platform designed to support the use of the hardware solution and BOL ppacking sslip and delivery receipt generation.
-Once entered our systemProject Freight will generate a BOL, ppacking sslip for the shipmentand delivery receipt and allow the shipper to attach a Project Freight hardware unit to the shipment or product.
+Our stand-alone hardware product will be paired and bundled with Project Freight’s automatic BOL, packing slip and delivery receipt generation feature.
+This product will be tailored for those shippers who are not necessarily in need of independent truck driver services, but are in need of knowing the location and condition of their shipment or product en route.
+The shipper will have the ability to enter the shipment’s specifications into a modified platform designed to support the use of the hardware solution, BOL, packing slip and delivery receipt generation.
+Once the shipment’s information is entered into our system, the Project Freight platform will generate a BOL, packing slip, and delivery receipt and allow the shipper to attach a Project Freight hardware unit to the shipment.
 The use of GPS monitoring will need to be accepted by the shipper and intended driver.
-This acceptance will be accomplished by the dual acceptance of the BOL at the time of pick-up.
+This acceptance will be accomplished by way of dual electronic acceptance of the BOL at the time of pick-up.

-With the hardware solution and automatic BOL, ppacking sslip and delivery receipt generation technologies as a stand-alone product, Project Freightit will allow us to go after the larger companies still using freight brokers and larger motor carriers.
-Project FreightWe will target companies that are using SAP and NetSuite as their internal enterprising software.
-This will allow Project Freight to test more capabilities to the hardware solution including a function that allows a shipper to pre-load the shipment’s inventory into our hardware solution it at the time of creating the shipment.
-Then at the receiving location, this preloaded inventory would use geofencing or RFID technology to automatically drop the shipment’s inventory into SAP or NetSuite.
-This capability would eliminate the need for workers having to scan the shipment and manually receive this inventory into the receiving enterprising system.
+Armed with the bundle of the hardware solution and the automatic generation of the BOL, packing slip and delivery receipt as a stand-alone product, Project Freight will be empowered to pursue larger shipping clients who still rely on freight brokers and larger motor carriers.
+Project Freight will target shipping clients using the most common Enterprise Resource Planning (ERP) systems (e.g., SAP, NetSuite, Microsoft Dynamics, Oracle JD Edwards, etc.), as their internal ERPs, which will allow Project Freight to test additional capabilities and features of the hardware solution, including the ability for a shipper to pre-load the shipment’s inventory into our hardware solution at the time the shipment is created.
+Then at the receiving location, this preloaded inventory would leverage geofencing or RFID technology to automatically drop the shipment’s inventory into the ERP system.
+This capability would eliminate the need for workers to have to scan shipments upon receipt, or otherwise enter the shipment receipt information into the ERP manually.

-Another target customer for the stand-alone hardware product will be the Domestic Pharmaceutical Logistic Industry.
-In 2016 the top 15 pharmaceutical freight providers’ net revenue was over $28B combined.
-Again, the pharmaceutical companies would not only have the ability to track their shipments in real time but also monitor the temperature-controlled environment required for an increasing number of domestic pharma shipments.
+Another target customer for the stand-alone hardware product will be the Domestic Pharmaceutical Logistics Industry.
+In 2016 the top 15 pharmaceutical freight providers’ combined net revenue was over $28B.
+The pharmaceutical companies would not only have the ability to track their shipments in real time, but would also be able to monitor the temperature-controlled environments that are increasingly required for the domestic shipping of pharmaceutical products.

-Another goal ofProject Freight our platform is to activate shippers to help our driving population with basic needs.
-We will ask our shipping community to offer safe overnight parking when available to our drivers.
+Another goal of the Project Freight platform is to enslist shippers to help our driving population with basic needs.
+We will ask our shipping community to offer our drivers safe overnight parking when available.
 The drivers would be expected to register for these areas ahead of time and the spots would be first come first serve.
-If bathrooms or trash services are available 24/7 to the drivers at their facility, the shippers will be asked to make a note with the parking spot description.
-Finding a safe place to sleep at night has been the major complaint Project Freightas we conduct our market surveys.
+If bathrooms or trash services are available to drivers 24/7 at their facility, shippers will be asked to indicate as much with the parking spot description.
+Finding a safe place to sleep at night was one of the single most significant complaints registred by those truck drivers who completed Project Freight’s market survey.

-Drivers Sided Platform
+Driver Side of Platform